fllamas360/fllamas360/README.md

 - 👋 Hi, I’m @fllamas360
 - 👀 I’m interested in Machine Learning, Blockchain, Solidity, Financial Modeling, and DeFi apps
-- 🌱 I’m currently learning smart contracts using solidity
+- 🌱 I’m currently learning Smart Contracts using Solidity
 - 💞️ I’m looking to collaborate on Fintech Projects
 - 📫 How to reach me: @fllamas360 on Github